Wilfred/emacs-refactor/README.md

 <!-- Travis builds are disabled until cassou/emacs updates to Emacs 24.3 -->
 <!-- [![Build Status](https://travis-ci.org/chrisbarrett/emacs-refactor.png?branch=master)](https://travis-ci.org/chrisbarrett/emacs-refactor) -->

-EMR allows you to define language-specific refactoring commands in Emacs.
+Emacs Refactor (EMR) provides language-specific refactoring support for Emacs.
 It has a simple declarative interface for easy extension.

 To use EMR when editing, simply move point to an expression and invoke the refactor menu.

 ![Refactoring menu example](https://raw.github.com/chrisbarrett/emacs-refactor/master/assets/emr.png)

-EMR ships with useful refactorings for the following languages:
+EMR ships with many refactoring commands, and pull requests for extensions are welcome.

-* Elisp
-* C (in progress)

-More languages are forthcoming.
 See [Extension](https://github.com/chrisbarrett/emacs-refactor#extension) for details on extending EMR to other language modes.
 It's easy (honest!).